 Strategies for effective administrative law advocacy

-This publication is essential for: lawyers, decision-makers, and judges whose work involves federal or British Columbia administrative law decision-making.
+This publication is essential for: lawyers, decision-makers, and judges whose work involves federal or BC administrative law decision-making

 Current to: July 1, 2015

 Administrative law is complex and requires specialized knowledge.
 British Columbia Administrative Law Practice Manual offers you a guide to navigating administrative law and procedure with advice on fundamental administrative law concepts, case preparation and advocacy, the role of evidence and parties, and the process for reviews and appeals.
 Covering decision-makers and courts at both federal and provincial levels, this manual provides access to sample forms annotated with commentary and a curated bibliography of other useful administrative law resources.

 With this resource, you will be able to:

 - understand what makes for effective administrative law advocacy and drafting

 - more confidently handle administrative decision-makers and unrepresented parties

 Buy today and deepen your knowledge of administrative law principles and practice!

 - standard of review applicable to administrative officers; entitlement of tribunals to deference in interpreting home statute: developing Supreme Court of Canada jurisprudence